Driving on a Suspended License in Oklahoma

 Under Oklahoma law, certain criminal offenses lead to license revocation or suspension.
 The list of offenses includes:

-But this is just a partial list—lots of other circumstances can lead to license revocation or suspension.
+But this is just a partial list—several other circumstances can lead to license revocation or suspension.

 Criminal Charges for Driving on a Suspended or Revoked License

 Driving on a suspended or revoked license is a misdemeanor in Oklahoma.
-A conviction carries up to a year and jail a fine of:
+A conviction carries the following penalties:

-If your license was suspended due to certain alcohol offenses, including DUI, you'll be looking at up to a year in jail and a fine of:
+If your license was suspended due to certain alcohol offenses, including DUI, your potential penalties will be:

 Driving on a suspended or revoked license is a serious offense that carries severe penalties.
 If you've been arrested for one of these violations, get in contact with an experienced defense attorney.
 A qualified lawyer can tell you how the law applies to your situation and help you decide on the best way to handle your case.